 Revolutionizing LNG and Natural Gas in the Indo-Pacific

-On May 29, NBR and the Woodrow Wilson International Center for Scholars will co-host the fifteenth annual Energy Security Workshop, “Revolutionizing LNG and Natural Gas in the Indo-Pacific,” in Washington, D.C.
+On May 29, NBR and the Woodrow Wilson International Center for Scholars co-hosted the fifteenth annual Energy Security Workshop, “Revolutionizing LNG and Natural Gas in the Indo-Pacific,” in Washington, D.C.

 Energy is a key priority of the Trump administration’s “free and open Indo-Pacific” strategy.
 Under the Indo-Pacific Strategy, the Trump administration believes that large-scale U.S. exports of LNG and oil to Asia could help Asia diversify its energy mix, reduce its reliance on imports from the Middle East, strengthen its energy security, and counter China’s growing influence from its Belt and Road Initiative.